pacanada/boids-simulation/README.md

 (WIP)
 Boids simulation (http://www.red3d.com/cwr/boids/) in python using pyglet, imgui and numba.

 It is not ideal to use python for high demanding graphics, and lets not say for $O(n^2)$ simulations.
 I found a decent setup by combining `pyglet` for the graphics, `imgui` for the user interface and `numba` to speed up the calculations.
-Tested on M1 thorugh rosetta 2.
+Tested on M1 through rosetta 2.

 https://youtu.be/xzHkp6OICtc